samforwill/nlp-campaign-messaging/README.md

 </a>
 </details>

+The important thing to note here is that each tweet isn't individually put into one distinct category, but rather, each tweet is given a score for the extent to which it is associated with each topic found by NMF.
+This makes natural sense, because you can talk about multiple things in one statement-- A tweet like "My extreme opponent wants to ban abortion, but I will work to protect choice.
+That's why I'm endorsed by Planned Parenthood" would have high scores in Topics 3, 5, and 7, but would be less associated with the other topics. </br>

 You can check for yourself to see if you agree with the topic categories by looking at the top 50 tweets associated with each category in the graph below.
 ### Click Below to Explore Marie Glusenkamp Pérez's Top 50 Tweets in Each Category